exasol/s3-document-files-virtual-schema/doc/developer_guide/developer_guide.md

 * [Localstack](https://github.com/localstack/localstack)
 * [MinIO](https://min.io)

-Please note that **Localstack does not work on your local machine**.

-Instead you need to fall back to using real AWS S3 buckets by configuring the tests appropriately by creating file `s3-document-files-virtual-schema/test_config.properties` with the following content:
+For using real AWS S3 buckets you need to configure the tests appropriately by creating file `s3-document-files-virtual-schema/test_config.properties` with the following content:

 ```properties
 awsProfile = <AWS profile>